madthad91/visualize/README.md

-#Dev Branch

-This is a dev branch for working with the mockup.
+This project is built with angular cli and angular2

 #Getting Started on this project:
 ##getting started windows